RichardMantey/sudoku-1/README.md

 ## Evaluation Metric

 Accuracy is defined as: Number of blanks where the prediction matched the solution / Number of blanks.

+// Improve CNN
+ - epoch nums
+ - filter size
+ - regularization
+ - dropout
+ - more tainining data (medium, hard, expert, evil)

+// Search Problem
+ - Use prob distributions in heuristic search

+// RNN (Bidirectional with LSTM cells)
+ - list of tuples (blank_cell, num_hints) where num_hints = sum of hints in row,col,square
+ - sort list by num_hints
+ - feed in row, col, sqaure of cell with highest num_hints to RNN
+ - take joint prob for cell as solution
+ - update board with prediction
+ - recompute list with newly predicted cell
+ - choose new largest num_hints cell and continue
+ - (build structure)

+// Deep RL
+ - very difficult
+ - we have structure for it though

+Visualization
+expected board --> our board